 These are the lowest quality structures.
 Some might not even be suitable for year-round habitation.
 Not all Q6 dwellings can be characterized as “shacks,” but a shack would likely be rated as a Q6.
 Many of these dwellings were constructed prior to the advent of building codes.
 Some were constructed by the property owner (i.e., not a professional contractor.)
 Like Q1 dwellings, Q6 dwellings do not exist in every market.

 Problems with quality ratings

-For example, let’s say you are appraising a standard Colonial-style two-story house with an attached family room on the left side and a two-car attached garage on the right side.
+For example, let’s say you are appraising a standard Colonial-style, two-story house with an attached family room on the left side and a two-car attached garage on the right side.
 The interior finish is standard builder-grade materials, standard trim and ornamentation, with a few upgrades.
 It would likely be considered a Q4, but…the buyers are professional chefs, and they had a restaurant-grade kitchen installed with stainless steel and granite surfaces, high-quality cabinetry and fixtures, and commercial-grade appliances including a walk-in freezer.
 Would this high-end kitchen alone be capable of raising this house from a Q4 to a Q3?
 If you asked ten different appraisers this question, it is possible that five of them would rate this as a Q3, and the other five would still rate it as a Q4.

 The point of this example?
 Be familiar with the quality rating definitions and have supportable and defensible reasons why you chose the rating you did.
 As an appraiser, being able to defend your choices is an essential skill, and understanding residential construction is important in applying these UAD quality ratings.

-Editor’s note: This post was originally published on April 14, 2020 and updated in June 2022.
+Editor’s note: This post was originally published on April 14, 2020 and updated in January 2024.